 Craniosynostosis most often happens by chance.
 But it may occur more often in some families.
-It may be passed down (inherited) in one of two ways:
+It may be passed down (inherited) in 1 of 2 ways:

 Autosomal recessive.
 This means that both parents carry the gene that causes the condition.
 Carrier parents have a 1 in 4 chance to have a child with craniosynostosis with each pregnancy.

 Autosomal dominant.
-This means that only one parent must carry the gene.
+This means that only 1 parent must carry the gene.
 The parents have a 1 in 2 chance that each child will have the condition.

 The condition may also be part of many other genetic syndromes.

 There are many types of craniosynostosis.
 Different names are given to the various types.
 The types are named by which suture or sutures are involved.
 They are also named by how the shape of the skull is affected.
 Common types of craniosynostosis are listed below.